dgaydukov/cert-aws/sa/files/sa.md

 * VPC traffic mirroring (it copies traffic and send it to NLB with a UDP listener, so it includes actual body).
 Provides deeper insight into the network traffic by analyzing traffic content (payload).
 VPC peering:
 * you can create peering between VPC in 2 regions or in 2 accounts (in this case one account should accept peering request from another)
-* traffic of peering within same region is not encrypted, but isolated, just like traffic between 2 EC2 in the same VPC
-* traffic of peering between different regions is encrypted multiple VPC connection (3 ways):
+* traffic of peering within same region is not encrypted, but isolated, just like traffic between 2 EC2 in the same VPC, but between different regions is encrypted multiple VPC connection (3 ways):
 * vpc peering (2014) - connect 2 vpc to each other (requester -> request access to acceptor).
 Peering is non-transitive connection type (basically it's one-to-one).
 So if A has a peering with B, and B has a peering with C, A has no access to C, in order for them to access each other you have to create peering between them too.
 It's good when you need to connect 2 or 3 vpc, but in case you have to connect 10 vpc, that means you would have to create `n*(n-1)/2` peering connection between each and every vpc.
 Good news is that peering can be cross-account and cross-region.
 Basic CloudFormation example here `CloudFormation/advanced-networking/vpc-peering.yml`.
-If you want just to connect 2 services from 2 vpc without exposing all other services you should use PrivateLink.
+If you want just to connect 2 ec2 from 2 vpc without exposing all other services you should use PrivateLink.
 * transit vpc (2016) - a way to connect multiple vpc (form different regions) and your on-premises data center without creating hundreds of peering connections.
 It's not aws service, it's just a concept or architecture how you should design such a transit vpc that would connect all other vpc with each other.
 The idea is to create one vpc with ec2 and IGW and install there some software from Cisco/Aviatrix (software is commercial, you buy ami with Cisco Cloud Services Router 1000V Series).
 Implicit drawback is cost: since you pay for every traffic exiting (egress) your VPC, if you use transit vpc as single internet gateway, all other vpc would access internet from it.
 So fo each internet access you would pay twice first - egress traffic from vpc (that goes to transit vpc), second - egress traffic from transit vpc itself (from there it goes to public internet).